Islandora-Collaboration-Group/ISLE/README.md

     - `docker-compose pull`
 5. Launch the ISLE stack:
     - `docker-compose up -d`
+    * **Please note:** the “ -d” argument stands for “detached” meaning the command will persist even if you close your terminal or your computer sleeps etc…)
 6. Please wait a few moments for the stack to fully come up.
 Approximately 3-5 minutes.
 7. Install Islandora on the isle-apache-ld container:
     - `docker exec -it isle-apache-ld bash /utility-scripts/isle_drupal_build_tools/isle_islandora_installer.sh`